 Garlic bugs on the barbeque – how to prepare Moreton bay bugs for cooking on the barbeque (including recipe).

-My dad does excellent garlic bugs on the barbeque and one Saturday night I had to have them.
+My Dad does excellent garlic bugs on the barbeque and one Saturday night I had to have them.

 Unfortunately Dad wasn’t around so we couldn’t con him into having us over for bugs.

-It was all up to me.
 It was tricky tracking down raw bugs but we eventually found them at a local seafood market.

-After rising to challenge one – finding the bugs – I was then presented with challenge number two, these bugs weren’t all nicely cut up ready to barbeque like I see them when dad cooks them.
+After rising to challenge one - finding the bugs - I was then presented with challenge number two, these bugs weren't all nicely cut up ready to barbeque like I see them when Dad cooks them.

 They were whole and had to have all the gross bits removed and be decapitated and split down the middle.